The Law Offices of Cory H. Morris

 Mr. Morris graduated Touro College at the top of his class, was a Dean’s List recipient and received both the David A. Berg Public Interest Fellowship and the Howard Glickstein Public Interest Fellowship.
 He served as President of the American Civil Liberties Union student group, vice president of the criminal justice society at Touro College and was a member of Touro’s International Law Review.
 He also participated in the Center for Restorative Practices, the Unemployment Action Center, and other student groups and public interest organizations.
 During his tenure at Touro College, he volunteered with both the Mississippi Center for Justice and with Malik Rahim’s Common Ground organization in Louisiana.
 He successfully helped nearly a dozen unemployment claimants at administrative hearings, receiving an award for outstanding advocate, helped high school students facing school suspension hearings, and worked as a live chat operator to help low-income New Yorkers obtain free legal services and representation from pro bono attorneys.
 He is also the recipient of several awards for pro bono legal services as well as the Brian Lord Memorial Award for his demonstrated commitment to public interest.

-Currently on appeal, the Matter of Rosasco v.
+Government Accountability: After an appeal that was unsuccessful in the release of attorney's fees, the Matter of Rosasco v.
 St James Fire District et al (Sup.
-Court, Suffolk County), was a successful (Freedom of Information Law, FOIL) social justice litigation which resulted in the Respondents producing a report regarding the sale of the historic St. James Fire House.
+Court, Suffolk County), was a successful (Freedom of Information Law, FOIL) social justice litigation which resulted in the release of records - Respondents producing a report (not released prior to the proposed sale or to the public without litigation) - regarding the sale of the historic St. James Fire House that led to the firehouse becoming historic and sought to be preserved by voters.
 Upon release of the report and consistent with the contents within that report, the voters rejected the proposed sale of the firehouse.
-The matter is on appeal to determine whether the Supreme Court, inter alia, appropriately denied an award of reasonable attorney's fees and utilized the appropriate standard of review on a motion to dismiss an Article 78 petition seeking the release of public records.
+Touted as a victory by the corporate firm hired and paid by the fire district, the fire house was not sold - it stands despite this enormous effort - and, albeit the Respondents had to pay the corporate firm, this law office was unable to recover attorney's fees and, thus, the matter remained a pro bono litigation in the public interest.